2023: CSOs Kick against Atiku, Other Northern Presidential Aspirants

 The CSOs said it was disturbing that after eight years of a northern president (President Muhammadu Buhari), Atiku and others are still nursing the ambition to contest in the 2023 presidential election.

-One of the leaders of the protesting groups, and the Convener of South-West Development Frontier (SWDF), Olufemi Osabinu, stated that 2023 is a crucial moment that would determine the stability or otherwise of Nigerian democracy.
+One of the leaders of the protesting groups, and the Convener of South-West Development Frontier (SWDF), Olufemi Osabinu, stated that 2023 is a crucial moment that will determine the stability or otherwise of Nigeria’s democracy.

 Osabinu added that while the aspiration of Atiku is constitutional, “it negates the spirit of the same constitution which recognises the principle of federal character in appointments into public office, even though it does not expressly bar such persons from aspiring to lead their country.”

-He said: “In the interest of the spirit in which the 1999 Constitution (as amended) was framed, taking into full cognizance the foundations upon which this country was built, power needs to shift to the South to show good faith and help to heal the decades-old wounds of the country, which are getting more pronounced by the day.
+He said: “In the interest of the spirit in which the 1999 Constitution (as amended) was framed, taking into full cognizance the foundations upon which this country was built, power needs to shift to the south to show good faith and help to heal the decades-old wounds of the nation, which are getting more pronounced by the day.

 “We do not only want to appeal to Alhaji Atiku Abubakar to drop his presidential ambition, but we are also reminding politicians who are canvassing for his presidency to realise that they are trying to perpetuate injustice, which is against the unity of our country.